amacgown00/Portfolio/Retrospective.md

 - Create a user feedback loop showing ease of access or capability to perform functions
 - Actually effective monitoring that aren't just training compliance KPIs?
 Meet with leaders on a routine basis?

-Thermo Fisher Scientific is a company that manufactures and delivers a diverse porfolio of products spanning analytical instruments, DNA sequencing, laboratory materials, and sometimes is the only manufacturer of specialized equipment.
-It considered a leading supplier across Biotech, Pharma, Med Device, and Clinical Research industries.
-When I tell people that I work there, they will pause, look up, knit their eyebrows, and slowly say "I think I know what that company does...Do they make lab equipment?"
-I immediately say "Yes, you're absolutely correct."
-What is not always evident to those outside the industry is that it's not Biotech, it's not Pharma, and it's not the same as pointing out Moderna where you can say with confidence that it makes vaccines.
-Thermo Fisher makes so many products that are often completely unrelated to the point where the company cannot be easily characterized.
-This is because Thermo Fisher a collection of companies that were already commercial that were brought into the Thermo alliance without any technical influence and were left unchanged, process and culture-wise.
-As it stands, Thermo is actively M&A heavy and is constantly reevaluating its business units and incorporating new companies.
-In the life sciences industry, training is a critical point given that products will eventually impact people and is a standard audit topic.
-Given that companies were already independantly operating for years prior to the acquisition, most had already developed their own training system that fit the individual needs of their business.
-In 2023, the decision was made to implement a company-wide transition to  SFLMS (SuccessFactors Learning Management System) for training.
-My Quality Assurance role had previously been focused on the CAPA System and deviation management (investigations), and I transitioned to support the Training System in December 2025.
-This is my assessment of Thermo Fisher's implementation of SFLMS: how it was done, what went well, what did not, what the current state is, what I am doing to fix it, and what I recommend moving forward.
-I am only speaking from my experience in the Purification business, an individual business unit,
-\ with 2 connected sites producing the same product.

-Vertical (Thermo Fisher Scientific)

-Personas

-Human Resources and Technology Analyst
-- Level - Corporate
-- Department - Human Resources and Technology
-- Technical direct contributor
-- Using APIs to build SFLMS and link other systems (Workday, SAP, Oracle Cloud Product Lifecycle Management).
-- Has no input on
-- Works with Quality Analyst

-Quality Analyst
-- Level - Division (BioProduction Group)
-- Department - Quality Assurrance
-- Non-technical direct contributor
-- Provides system requirement input based on industry training standards
-- Interprets industry training standards
-- Tests builds, conducts user acceptance testing, deploys the software, and develops and manages new features throughout the lifecycle of the software.
-- Works with Human Resources and Technology Analysts and Training Coordinators
-- Has no background of an individual site's training needs (processes, products, or original training structure)
-- Helps Training Coordinators migrate current training to SFLMS
-- Allows Training Coordinators decide how
-- SFLMS account rights: SFLMS Admin

 Training Coordinator
 - Direct contributor at the site-level.